The Australian Government and beyondblue will provide a total of $5 million for research to help improve mental illness among our older Australians.

 “We can’t forget about the mental health and wellbeing of generations who have contributed so much to our communities.”

-The Turnbull Government has made health and medical research a priority and mental health is a key area of focus.
+The Australian Government has made health and medical research a priority and mental health is a key area of focus.

 Over the next four years, the Government is delivering $6 billion in record funding for Australia’s health and medical research sector, including $3.5 billion for the National Health and Medical Research Council, $2 billion in disbursements from the Medical Research Future Fund and $500 million from the Biomedical Translation Fund.